aws-samples/sample-serverless-digital-asset-payments/README.md

    - When a payment is detected, a DynamoDB Stream event triggers the Sweeper Lambda process.

 8. **Sweeping Funds**
-   - The Sweeper calculates required gas, requests additional native gas tokens if necessary (ie for ERC20 invoices).
+   - The Sweeper calculates required gas and sends additional native gas tokens to an invoice's address if necessary (ie for ERC20 invoices).
 Once sufficient gas is available to make a transaction, funds are "swept" the offline treasury wallet.
 The invoice is then marked as swept.

 9. **Invoice Management**
    - Merchants can manage invoices (view status, update payments) via REST endpoints exposed by API Gateway.